tdhoang0412/python-class/README.md

 language.

 ## Where and when?
- - Where: AIfA CIP-Pool; Room 0.007 in the AIfA ground floor.
+ - Where: AIfA CIP-Pool; Room 0.007 in the AIfA ground floor
-The course takes place each Monday (except public holidays) in the 2017 Summer Term
  - When: 2:00 pm c.t. - 4 pm on each Monday (except public holidays) in the 2017 Summer Term

 ## Preconditions for the course